akhalikov/books/java8-for-impatient/src/main/java/chapter2/README.md

 ## The Stream API

-2.1 From Iteration to Stream Operations
+2.1 From Iteration to Stream Operations (HelloStreams.java)

 2.2 Stream Creation